NYU Winthrop Internal Medicine Residency Program

 Having a dedicated 2 week block for ambulatory clinic time permits residents to focus, without interruption, solely on outpatient medicine.
-Each clinic week, the resident participates in didactic workshops every morning and five half-days of primary care continuity clinic.
-Didactics during the ambulatory blocks include presentations given by subspecialists in various topics in all of the non-internal medicine primary care disciplines (dermatology, ophthalmology, podiatry, ENT, etc.) Residents on all levels also present general internal medicine topics with board relevant question review on a daily basis.
+Each clinic week, the resident participates in didactic workshops daily and five days of primary care continuity clinic.
+Didactics during the ambulatory blocks include presentations given by subspecialists in various topics in all of the non-internal medicine primary care disciplines (dermatology, ophthalmology, podiatry, ENT, etc.).
+Residents on all levels also present general internal medicine topics with board relevant question review on a daily basis.
 We also discuss practical approaches to behavioral medicine issues and advanced interview skills.

-House staff can elect to spend two additional half-days in the ambulatory subspecialty clinics of the residents’ choice based on fellowship or career goals or spend the other five half-days on studying or research.
+There is also an opportunity for house staff to spend half-days in the ambulatory subspecialty clinics of the residents’ choice based on fellowship or career goals.
 Interested residents can elect to spend a half day in the onsite urgent care center, or in the sports medicine clinic in addition to the many other subspecialties.

 Sessions are precepted by experienced senior generalist faculty which includes the Program Director, Associate Program Directors, Primary Care fellowship trained preceptors, sports medicine boarded preceptors and experts in prevention, wellness and women’s health.